Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 How to save money on your utility bills

-Before we get into more depth about utilities and how much they cost, here’s a handful of ways to save money on your utility bills every month:
+Before we dig into the factors that impact how much they cost, here’s a handful of ways to save money on your utility bills every month:

 • Call around and shop providers to get the best price.